Skip Navigation LinksNovelFlu

 H5N1 Bird Flu Update

-• This HPAI H5N1 virus has since infected poultry flocks and wild birds throughout the U.S., leading to the deaths of millions of poultry.
-HPAI H5N1 has also been occasionally detected in wild mammals (such as skunks and mountain lions) and domestic mammals (cows and cats).
+• This H5N1 virus has since infected poultry flocks and wild birds throughout the U.S., leading to the deaths of millions of poultry.
+H5N1 has also been detected in wild mammals (such as skunks and mountain lions) and domestic mammals (cows, cats, and alpacas) in the U.S.

-• Very few people worldwide have gotten sick with HPAI H5N1, but those that have usually got sick after close contact with an infected bird.
-No person-to-person transmission has been confirmed for the type of HPAI H5N1 that is currently circulating in North American birds.
+• Very few people worldwide have gotten sick with H5N1 flu.
+Those who have gotten sick usually have following close contact with an infected bird.
+In rare cases, people have also become sick after close contact with raw milk from an infected cow.
+No person-to-person transmission has been confirmed for the type of H5N1 that is currently circulating in North American birds.

 Canine and Feline Influenza